 Providing Extra Insulation

-Perhaps the easiest way to improve the insulation of a floating vinyl floor on concrete is to install a thermal underlayment, preferably made of cork, felt or a similar material.
-If you use an underlayment without a moisture barrier, it's a good idea to install a sheet of plastic below it for insurance.
+Perhaps the easiest way to improve the insulation of a floating vinyl floor on concrete is to install a thermal underlayment, preferably made of cork, fiber-felt or a similar material.
+If you use an underlayment that doesn't include a moisture barrier, it's a good idea to install a sheet of plastic below it for insurance.
 Plastic sheeting is easy to install, and it won't add much time or expense to the overall procedure.

-If you want to achieve the maximum comfort level, you can also build a plywood subfloor on sleeper joists.
+If you want to achieve the maximum comfort level, you can also build a plywood subfloor on sleeper joists or by using a subflooring system, such as DRICORE tiles.
 This strategy separates the floor covering from the concrete and allows moisture from a below-grade subfloor to dissipate.
 It makes the floor feel warmer, especially if you add insulation between the joists before installing the plywood.
 This type of subfloor does raise the height of the finished floor considerably, and that may create problems at doorways and transitions to other floors, so it takes some planning.

 You can install floating vinyl flooring on a subfloor with radiant heat as long as the temperature doesn't exceed the manufacturer's recommendation, which is usually in the neighborhood of 80 to 85 degrees Fahrenheit.
 If the subfloor is dry and you use a product with a backing and a robust core, you can safely skip the underlayment altogether.
 Glue-down vinyl plank flooring isn't recommended on a subfloor with radiant heat.